Cool Counters: Nature-Inspired Options

 Basic granite starts at about $50 per square foot, but the cost varies dramatically based on the stone.
 The amount of veining—where the sediment has been carried through the stone to create patterns—changes the price, as does the color.
 The more exotic, the higher the cost.
 In return, granite can increase the value of your home.

 Another choice that you can’t go wrong with is quartz, says Tracy Kearney, certified kitchen designer and owner of Cornerstone Cabinets & Design.
 Quartz is unique because it is real stone mixed with resin that creates a countertop strong enough to stand up to even the craziest lifestyle.
+You can get epoxy resin in Canada.
 Pigments can be added to match the owner’s needs and wants.
 On its own, quartz is the fourth-hardest material in the world, right behind diamonds, sapphires and topaz.

 “With families that have a high frequency of activities, we always recommend the quartz.
 It’s just great,” says Kearney.
 It is stronger than granite, but can lack its character.
 A bonus is that this hybrid stone offers a repeating pattern, which means no surprises.
 The final piece will look exactly like the sample.
 Other stones will vary, sometimes dramatically, in color and pattern.